Proxy Web Experiment

 Remote evaluation proxy

 The Web Experiment script calls a single endpoint for remote evaluation.
-An experiment requires remote evaluation when its targeting rules contain at least one property that is not available locally on the client.
+An experiment requires remote evaluation when its targeting rules reference at least one property that isn't available locally on the client.

 - Centralize control over evaluation logic.

-Create and expose an HTTPS endpoint for remote evaluation for the Web Experiment SDK:
+Create and expose an HTTPS endpoint for the Web Experiment SDK to call for remote evaluation:

 Example URLs: